 - Fresh Coriander leaves to garnish

-Perhaps the biggest reason is that it is solid chunk of mutton meat cooked in the style of Bengali mutton curry.
+Perhaps the biggest reason is that it is a solid chunk of mutton meat cooked in the style of Bengali mutton curry.
 It means more potion of meat when there are no bones in it.

 I prefer having some fat in my keema.
-I believe that’s what which gives extra flavour to the mutton keema dishes.
-You can totally forego my theory if you are trying to limit your fat intake but I would suggest you to ask your butcher to add a little bit of fat to it.
+I believe that’s what gives extra flavour to the mutton keema dishes.
+You can forego my theory if you are trying to limit your fat intake but I would suggest you ask your butcher to add a little bit of fat to it.
 The taste is just too good!

 Potatoes are added for quite a few reasons.
 First, it stretches the servings and allows you to accommodate more people.
 It adds some bulk to the dish.
 Second, the starch from the potatoes lends an extra flavour and texture to the mutton keema dish.